$44.9351.84

 Provided there are no obstacles, the Ukrainian equivalent of the Patriot system could carry out its first interceptions of Russian ballistics by the end of the year.
 This was stated by Denys Shtilerman, co-founder and chief designer of the Ukrainian company Fire Point, during a meeting of the Verkhovna Rada Temporary Commission of Inquiry into possible violations of legislation in the defense sector, anti-corruption legislation, and the observance of rights and freedoms during martial law, reports a correspondent for UNN.

 He also said that as part of the implementation of the pan-European anti-ballistic shield (Project "Freya"), which will also utilize interceptor missiles FP-7.x, testing of prototypes is already underway.
 According to him, this is a cheaper alternative to the Patriot for shooting down ballistics.
-Currently, Germany, France, and Norway have officially confirmed their participation in this project.
+Currently, Germany, France, and Norway have openly confirmed their participation in this project.

 According to Shtilerman, the appearance of information in the public space regarding the company's alleged involvement in corruption scandals significantly slows down project implementation processes, especially when it comes to cooperation with Western partners, as they are forced to react to this information and launch additional vetting.
 At the same time, Shtilerman emphasized that the company regularly undergoes inspections and audits, as required by cooperation with foreign companies and government funds.